PDF2QA Pipeline

 1. Overview

-The knowledge base cleaning pipeline supports the following file formats: PDF, Markdown, HTML, and webpage information crawled from URLs.
+The PDF2QA pipeline supports the following file formats: PDF, Markdown, HTML, and webpage information crawled from URLs.

 The main workflow of the pipeline includes: